- From the Principal

 Please see the exam schedule and library hours schedule included under the Events tab of this newsletter.

 If your daughter receives extended time, she has received a form to indicate which exams she wants to take with extended time.
 If she chooses to opt out of using extended time for a certain class, you will be required to sign the form for each subject for which she has opted out.
 This form is due to me by Tuesday, December 3.

 I highly recommend that students who qualify sign up to use extended time for every exam.
 It is also important to note that the times listed on this form are different than the exam schedule included in this newsletter.
 Please be sure that your daughter is aware of the scheduled time of her exams.
 All extended-time exams will be given in the Activity Center.
 If your daughter has any questions regarding her exams, please have her ask her teachers for clarification.

 The counselors and college advisors receive information on many leadership, volunteer and summer programs available to high school students throughout the year.
 The information received on each program is posted to your daughter’s Counseling Center Moodle page.
 There are already more than 25 programs posted.
 The Counseling Center in no way endorses any of the programs listed but is merely passing the information along to students.
 All of the information received on each program is provided.
 Please contact the program directly with questions and for more information.

 As your daughter prepares to take the ACT take this fall, we would like to provide you with information about test preparation classes.
 SJA does not promote any particular course; rather, we are sharing opportunities should your daughter want or need additional test-taking help.

-SJA faculty member Kevin Landry offers ACT prep courses on campus.
-Faculty members Cindy Downs and Brianna Sommers are also on the teaching staff.
+SJA math faculty member Kevin Landry offers ACT prep courses on campus.
+Faculty members Cindy Downs, Brianna Sommers and Rhonda Baird are also on the teaching staff.
 Students may take individual content courses or the full program.
-For details and to register, visit The Extra Point at https://extrapointtestprep.com/
+Visit The Extra Point at https://extrapointtestprep.com/

 Additional ACT prep opportunities are as follows: